BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/2-EXAMPLES.md

 // Bob receives the envelope.
 let receivedEnvelope = try Envelope(ur: ur)
 // Bob receives the message and verifies that it was signed by Alice.
-XCTAssertTrue(receivedEnvelope.hasValidSignature(from: Self.alicePeer))
+XCTAssertTrue(receivedEnvelope.hasValidSignature(from: Self.alicePublicKeyBase))
 // Confirm that it wasn't signed by Carol.
-XCTAssertFalse(receivedEnvelope.hasValidSignature(from: Self.carolPeer))
+XCTAssertFalse(receivedEnvelope.hasValidSignature(from: Self.carolPublicKeyBase))
 // Confirm that it was signed by Alice OR Carol.
-XCTAssertTrue(receivedEnvelope.hasValidSignatures(from: [Self.alicePeer, Self.carolPeer], threshold: 1))
+XCTAssertTrue(receivedEnvelope.hasValidSignatures(from: [Self.alicePublicKeyBase, Self.carolPublicKeyBase], threshold: 1))
 // Confirm that it was not signed by Alice AND Carol.
-XCTAssertFalse(receivedEnvelope.hasValidSignatures(from: [Self.alicePeer, Self.carolPeer], threshold: 2))
+XCTAssertFalse(receivedEnvelope.hasValidSignatures(from: [Self.alicePublicKeyBase, Self.carolPublicKeyBase], threshold: 2))

 // Bob reads the message.
 XCTAssertEqual(receivedEnvelope.plaintext, Self.plaintext)